Configuration

 Seeds registry (

 seeds.registry): listsSeederRegistrations and exposesmainforormed seed/ormed migrate --seed.
-You can execute it without the CLI wrapper:dart run lib/src/database/seeders.dart
+Scaffold it withormed init --only=seeders(or create the first seeder withormed make:seeder) before running the entrypoint directly:dart run lib/src/database/seeders.dart

 If you relocate these files, update the registry paths so the CLI can find and execute them.

-Driver-specific options live on the dedicated pages: Drivers → SQLite / PostgreSQL / MySQL.
+Driver-specific options live on the dedicated pages: Drivers → SQLite / PostgreSQL / MySQL / D1.

 Environment Variables